 NYC has a ton of interesting hoods throughout its five boroughs.
-I know people who swear by Red Hook, Hell’s Kitchen, Greenpoint and Washington Heights, which are all cool but failed to make my list.
+I know people who swear by Red Hook, Hell’s Kitchen, DUMBO, and Washington Heights, which are all cool but failed to make my list.

-NYC Neighborhood I most want to live in:
+NYC Neighborhood I Most Want to Live in:

 This part of the Upper West Side is fairly vibrant and safe, and though it may take you a while to get south of 14th Street from here, you can pass the time by sitting back and soaking in the NYC subway experience.

-NYC Neighborhood I want to spend more time in:
+NYC Neighborhood I Want to Spend More Time in: